-A second amendment concerned a new provision on withdrawal of illegal naturalisations or illegal permits to maintain German nationality in the case of acquisition of a foreign nationality.
-Such administrative decisions can only be withdrawn if the administrative act has been achieved by wilful deceit, threat or corruption or by intentionally incorrect or incomplete submission of information essential for the adoption of the administrative act.
+or incomplete submission of information essential for the adoption of the administrative act.
 The law now explicitly provides that withdrawal is not excluded by the fact that the affected person may become stateless as a result of losing German nationality.
 There is, however, a time limit according to Section 35 para.
 3 of five years.
 If the withdrawal of the naturalisation or the permit to maintain German nationality has legal effects upon the legality of administrative acts based upon the nationality law relating to third persons, the nationality authorities have to pass a discretionary decision on the withdrawal or non-withdrawal of such administrative decisions.
 Relevant aspects are a possible participation of a third person in the wilful deceit, threat or corruption or in the intentionally incorrect or incomplete information.
 These aspects have to be balanced with legitimate concerns of the third person, in particular the legitimate interests of children.

-An additional provision introduced a new criminal sanction for persons providing incorrect or incomplete information of essential importance for a naturalisation proceeding or persons using such information to achieve for themselves or for other persons a naturalisation.
+An additional provision introduced a new criminal sanction for persons providing incorrect or incomplete information of essential importance for a naturalisation procedure or persons using such information to gain naturalisation for themselves or for other persons.